 I believe that simply switching from a project centered approach to a product centered approach is not the answer to dealing with the introduction of Agile.
 Product management requires its own unique functions:

 - In the case of a physical product which is being produced to be sold in the marketplace there will be some attributes like:

 - Potential revenue to be produced which will always have some time-phased value like “sales in year 1, 2, 3, etc”

 - Production costs

 - For both physical products for sale and products which are to be delivered internally, such as a payroll system enhancement, most organize around “features” and “releases.”
 This is one of the principle reasons organizations have moved to Agile techniques.
 Your product management system must allow features and releases to be defined and managed.

 I’ve outlined above the basics of an approach to enterprise governance.
 All three functions (Strategic Planning and Execution, PPM, and Product Management) are essential.
 What is critical is that all three must be integrated.
 The impact of a project delay must be easily shown on the corporate strategic objectives and the product plans.
 When there is an update to a strategic plan, all projects and products affected must be identified and evaluated.
-Learn more about Enterprise governance by attending my upcoming webinar, part of MPUG’s Vendor Showcase 2020.
+Learn more about Enterprise governance by watching my on-demand MPUG Vendor Showcase session.